 Steel Silhouette Targets

-Most people like steel targets, because unlike paper targets, they have a long lifespan.
+Most people like steel targets because, unlike paper targets, they have a long lifespan.
 They also have the advantage of instant feedback.
-Paper targets don’t fall down when you shoot at them, if they do, you’ve probably hit the tack or staple holding it in—you’re not supposed to do that.
-Steel targets, however, fall down, make a heavenly sound, and in most cases, popping back up or spinning around, awaiting your next round.
+Paper targets don’t fall when you shoot at them, if they do, you’ve probably hit the tack or staple holding it in—you’re not supposed to do that.
+Steel targets, however, fall, make a heavenly sound, and in most cases, pop back up or spin around, awaiting your next round.
 You can learn more about steel targets here.

 1. AR500 12×20 x 3/8″ Silhouette steel shooting target with full stand mount kit